Nextracker Inc. (NXT) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Jan.
-22, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Nextracker Inc. ("Nextracker" or the "Company") (NASDAQ: NXT ) have opportunity to lead the securities fraud class action lawsuit.
+23, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Nextracker Inc. ("Nextracker" or the "Company") (NASDAQ: NXT ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NEXTRACKER INC. (NXT), CLICK HERE BEFORE FEBRUARY 25, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR NEXTRACKER INVESTMENTS, CLICK HERE BEFORE FEBRUARY 25, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?